Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Amiodarone and sotalol rarely cause hair loss.

-Hydroxychloroquine can cause hair loss and hair color change in patients.
+Hydroxychloroquine can cause hair loss and hair colour change in patients.

-Hair loss is one among many dermatological side effects produced by levodopa, a drug used in parkinson's disease.
+Levodopa is a drug used in Parkinson's disease.
+Hair loss is one of the many dermatological side effects produced by this medication.

 Hair loss is a possible adverse effect of lithium carbonate and may appear after weeks to years of therapy.